mingilee98/mingilee98.github.io/_posts/2023-04-25-backtracking-1.md

 Usually, when we want to identify every possible solution to a problem, we can use backtracking to get the solutions.

-Backtracking can be visualized as a form of tree traversal, and it is the most intuitive way to understand the algorithm.
+Backtracking can be visualized in the form of a tree diagram, and it is the most intuitive way to understand the algorithm.

 We will solve various computational problems to learn this algorithm.